Vern Granger, Director of Undergraduate Admissions

 The completed application should include:

-- Official transcripts from each college attended sent directly from each institution, whether or not credit is desired
+- Official transcripts from each college attended sent directly from each institution

 - Official high school transcript with date of graduation or official GED